Shrubhubs Guide to Backyard PergolasPublished: 02/08/2022 | Updated: 29/03/2023

 What Material Can I Build My Backyard Pergola With?

-Timber pergolas have the benefit of being a natural product with the organic feel, texture, and appearance that many homeowners prefer.
-The most popular materials are hardwood or treated pine, although both need routine upkeep to keep it protected from the weather.
+Timber, cedar wood, and redwood pergolas have the benefit of being natural products with the organic feel, texture, and appearance that many homeowners prefer.
+The most popular materials are redwood, cedar, or treated pine, although both need routine upkeep to keep it protected from the weather.

 Metal pergolas, like those made of Colorbond, won't rust and may be swiftly built if purchased in kit form.
 They don’t require as much structural support as timber yet can cover a much larger area.